Kenny-08/haxplore-2.0-submissions/README.md

 1. Digital Storage and Management of Complaints

-2. Different functionalities and UI for different types of users which are students, moderators and admins.
+2. The app has 3 types of users – Students, Admin and Moderators.
+Moderators act as the mediators between the admins and the students in this system.
+They can be the members of elected hostel bodies.

 3. 24/7 Registration of Complaints

-4. Authentication using Institute Email
+4. Authentication using Institute Email-Id

 5. Students can add their complaints

 6. The categorisation of Complaints into categories like gymkhana, administration, student parliament, hostel or some other general complaint.

-7. Can see complaint of other students, can apply filters on complaints and bookmark them too.
+7. Users can see complaint of other students, can apply filters on complaints and bookmark them too.

 8. Status of Complaint - Open/Closed/ Pending/ Rejected

-9. Student will get notified as soon as status of his/bookmarked complaint is changed.
+9. Student will get notified as soon as status of his/her bookmarked complaint is changed.

 ### Technology used